What is viral meningitis?

 What is the treatment for viral meningitis?

 There is no specific treatment for viral meningitis.
-Treatment usually involves measures to relieve symptoms.
+Most people with mild viral meningitis usually get better on their own within 7 to 10 days.
+People who develop severe illness, or are at risk for developing severe illness, may need hospital care.
 Because the illness is caused by a virus, antibiotics are not useful for treatment and will not make the patient feel better.
-Most patients recover without treatment within seven to ten days.
+Antiviral medicine may help people with meningitis caused by viruses such as influenza.

 How can viral meningitis be prevented?

-• Washing your hands carefully and thoroughly with soap and water, especially after using the bathroom or changing diapers;
+- Wash hands often with soap and water for at least 20 seconds, especially after using the bathroom or changing diapers.

-• Avoiding touching your face with unwashed hands;
+- Avoid touching your face with unwashed hand.

-• Avoiding kissing or sharing food, drinks, eating utensils, lipstick, or other such items when you are sick;
+- Avoid kissing or sharing food, drinks, eating utensils, lipstick, or other such items when you are sick.

-• Washing objects and surfaces with a diluted bleach solution (following the directions on the bleach container) to destroy the viruses that can cause meningitis;
+- Wash objects and surfaces with a diluted bleach solution (following the directions on the bleach container) to destroy the viruses that can cause meningitis.

 How can I get more information about viral meningitis?